qiime2/docs/source/16s-overview.md

 The first way to assign taxonomy _aligns reads to reference databases directly_.
 It can be used with the [`classify-consensus-blast`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/classify-consensus-blast/) or [`classify-consensus-vsearch`](https://docs.qiime2.org/2018.6/plugins/available/feature-classifier/classify-consensus-vsearch/) methods.
 These two methods differ in the type of alignment method that they use (BLAST+ local  alignment vs. VSEARCH global alignment).
-Both use the _consensus_ approach of taxonomy assignment, which means that they search the database for matches to a query sequence and assign taxonomy based on the consensus between all of the suitable hits.
+Both use the _consensus_ approach of taxonomy assignment, which means they search the database for matches to a query sequence and assign taxonomy based on the consensus between all of the suitable hits.
 More technically, the top `maxaccepts` hits in the database are retained if they have ≥ `perc-identity` to the query.
 Then, taxonomy is assigned at each taxonomic level if at least `min-consensus` hits agree on the assignment, starting at the Kingdom level and continuing until there is no longer enough agreement to assign taxonomy.